 Virginia Bowhunter Education Course (IBEP)

-The Virginia Department of Game and Inland Fisheries supports the International Bowhunter Education Program (IBEP), a bowhunter education course developed by the National Bowhunter Education Foundation (NBEF).
+The Virginia Department of Wildlife Resources supports the International Bowhunter Education Program (IBEP), a bowhunter education course developed by the National Bowhunter Education Foundation (NBEF).

 In Virginia, Bowhunter Education is not required to obtain an archery license.
 However, the International Bowhunter Education Program (IBEP) class provides an excellent opportunity to learn ethical techniques for hunting with archery equipment.
 Some states, localities, and military facilities require this course.